romanelgff/bayesian-network/README.md

 ### Statistical tests to check the edges.

-We tested if the arcs between vertices Smoker and Hypercholesterolaemia;Q_confidence and Q_wave; and Coronary_artery_disease and T_confidence should be included in the network.
+We tested if the arcs between vertices Smoker and Hypercholesterolaemia ; Q_confidence and Q_wave ; and Coronary_artery_disease and T_confidence should be included in the network.
+To do so, we used the command **ci.test()**.
 The p-values for all three tests are less than 0.05 (supposing we are testing at 95% confidence), suggesting that they all should be included in the graph.

 ### Approximate the probability p that a person has coronary artery disease given that the person is female, a non-smoker, has a high heart rate or age, has atypical angina pectoria, has a T-wave, but no Q-wave.